AtomicPair/wolfentext3d/README.md

 Despite it's shimmering textiness, Wolfentext ain't perfect.
 Here are some known issues with the game of which you should be aware:

 * *Graphics*: In order to maintain code readability and cross-platform compatibility, Wolfentext uses a simple, single-buffered, terminal-based graphics system.
-In non-color mode, this should work quite well across all playforms, achieving framerates up to 60 fps.
+In non-color mode, this should work quite well across all platforms, achieving framerates up to 60 fps.
 However, Windows users may notice **significant** performance issues when using *any* color mode in the native Comand Prompt or Powershell terminals.
 Other third-party terminals may yield better performance but have not yet been tested.
 * *Gameplay*: Right now, Wolfentext only runs when a key is pressed.
 This will change in the future once support for enemies and other dynamic objects are added.
 * *Input*: The input logic only handles one keypress at a time.
 Support for multiple keypresses is planned in a future release.
 * *Timing*: Currently, there are no delta time calculations applied to the screen updates, player movements, or world events.
 This could cause events to occur slower or faster than expected, depending on the speed of your machine and terminal.
-* *Optimizations*: Although the script utilizes several optimizations in key areas, the code could still benefit from (1) further optimizations in the area of the graphics subsystem (mentioned above), (2) further refinement to the ray casting lookup tables, and (3) better memory profiling to identify and reduce overall resource allocations.
+* *Optimizations*: Although the script utilizes several optimizations in key areas, the code could still benefit from (1) further graphical optimizations for Windows users, (2) further refinement to the ray casting lookup tables, and (3) better memory profiling to identify and reduce overall resource allocations.

-Any thoughts or suggestions for solving these problems (including pull requests) are always welcome!
+Any thoughts or suggestions for solving these problems -- including pull requests -- are always welcome!

 Support
 =======